 Help, a stain!
 What should I do?

 1. Always remove stains in fabrics as quickly as possible.
 Blot the stain with a dry white cloth (never rub!)
 And repeat a few more times if necessary.
 2. Light stains can be removed with (warm) water.
 Do not overly wet the stain and always use distilled water to avoid water rings.
 3. After cleaning, let your furniture dry completely before using it again.
-4. Impregnated your furniture with Protexx protection, but can't get the stain out?
-Then contact us.
+4. Impregnated your furniture with Protexx but can't get the stain out?
+Contact us!

 Stains often quickly penetrate the fiber of the fabric and are difficult to remove.
-With a Protexx treatment, the fabric is impregnated before delivery of the furniture, so stains can no longer penetrate the fiber.
+With a Protection (by Protexx) treatment, the fabric is impregnated before delivery of the furniture, so stains can no longer penetrate the fiber.
 This makes it easier to clean the fabric if it gets stained.
-With the Protexx service, your furniture is insured against the most common stains for the first 5 years and, if necessary, it is professionally cleaned at your home.
+With the Protection service, your furniture is insured against the most common stains for the first 5 years and, if necessary, it is professionally cleaned at your home.

 Which fabrics are pet- and kidsproof?